What is excessive uterine bleeding?

-Excessive means too much.
 Some bleeding after you deliver a baby is normal.
-More than 2 cups of blood after vaginal delivery is excessive uterine bleeding.
+More than 4 cups (more than 1000 mL) of blood loss after vaginal delivery is excessive uterine bleeding.

 Most often, you have too much bleeding because:

 Your uterus doesn't contract after delivery like it's supposed to

 Your vagina or cervix (the lower part of your uterus) was torn during delivery

 A bleeding disorder that stops your blood from clotting

 Part of your placenta (the afterbirth) stayed inside your uterus after delivery

 You have a higher risk for bleeding if you: